beckypadget/SANDCAT/README.md

 # SANDCAT (Segment ANything Does Collective Animal Tracking)
-This is code to extract files from a video using opencv then apply a Segment Anything Model to each frame to track individuals.
+This is a work-in-progress pipeline to extract frames from a video using opencv then apply a Segment Anything Model to each frame to identify multiple animals.
+Ultimately, segmented frames will be combined and segments tracked to track multiple animals moving through frames of videos.

 ## Requirements
-* A model from [Segment Anything](https://github.com/facebookresearch/segment-anything), placed in the 'Model' folder in your directory
+* A model from [Segment Anything](https://github.com/facebookresearch/segment-anything), placed in the 'Model' folder in your directory.
-* A GPU, CUDA, and CUDNN or an M1/M2 Mac.

-## Types of files
-* .iypnb are notebook files with the python code to run things
+* Segment Anything version found here: [link](https://github.com/beckypadget/segment-anything) to be able to threshold max and min size of segments.